Highlights for levofloxacin

 - irregular heartbeat, chest pain

-- joint, muscle or tendon pain
+- joint, muscle, tendon pain or swelling

 - pain or difficulty passing urine